 Also, have you managed to get those keywords you want to rank for?
-It will help and provide me some guidance for future articles.
+It will help and provide me

 I was also thinking…I know we discussed compiling an Ebook or a lead magnet in the future.
 Is this still on the cards?
 I recently wrote an Ebook for my own online business.